-Several key initiatives, such as the Wapenhans report, and establishment of the Inspection Panel, the Quality Assurance Group (QAG), and the Working Group on Monitoring and Evaluation, have been influential for improving the World Bank's project performance, monitoring, and evaluation.
+Several key initiatives, such as the Wapenhans report, and establishment of the Inspection Panel, the Quality Assurance Group (QAG), and the Working Group on Monitoring and Evaluation, have been influential for improving the Bank's project performance, monitoring, and evaluation.
 In the early 1990s, the deterioration of development effectiveness of projects, as reported in PCRs reviewed by IEG, became a major driver for subsequent reforms to improve portfolio management and evaluation.
-The Report of the Portfolio Management Task Force (known as "the Wapenhans" report6) provided actionable recommendations for improving quality at project entry, including introduction of the Implementation Completion and Results Report (ICR) as a replacement for the PCR in 1994.
+The Report of the Portfolio Management Task Force (known as "the Wapenhans" report6) provided actionable recommendations for improving quality at project entry, including introduction of the Implementation Completion Report (ICR) as a replacement for the PCR in 1994.
 According to new guidelines, ICRs would be submitted to the Board together with IEG's evaluative notes, which had to be circulated to the regional management for comments beforehand.
 In 1993, the Board also established an Independent Inspection Panel to ensure the institution's compliance with its operational policies and procedures.
 Another IEG report on quality at entry helped trigger the creation of QAG, which was to conduct real-time evaluations and to ensure lessons learned from evaluations were fed into ongoing operational work.
 There was no overlap between IEG and QAG as the latter was responsible for ex-ante evaluations as opposed to ex-post.
 QAG was closed in 2010.
-Finally, the World Bank's-wide Working Group on Monitoring and Evaluation, created in 1999, highlighted the following findings: (i) poor incentives to conduct good monitoring and evaluation; (ii) diffused accountability because of unclear roles and responsibilities both within the World Bank's, and between the World Bank's and borrowers; and (iii) weak capacity for monitoring and evaluation both in the World Bank's and in client countries.7
+Finally, the Bank-wide Working Group on Monitoring and Evaluation, created in 1999, highlighted the following findings: (i) poor incentives to conduct good monitoring and evaluation; (ii) diffused accountability because of unclear roles and responsibilities both within the Bank, and between the Bank and borrowers; and (iii) weak capacity for monitoring and evaluation both in the Bank and in client countries.7